Essential amino acids. Valin. Daily norm. Valine deficiency Which foods contain valine?

 • memory deteriorates, sleep is disturbed;

-• the level of serotonin decreases, as a result, mental disorders, depression appear;
+• the level of serotonin decreases, as a result, mental disorders and despondency appear;

 • dermatitis and other skin rashes.